Skip to main content

 Coconut Sweet Rice

-Sweet sticky rice cooked with coconut milk and palm sugar.
-A simple traditional dessert.
+Sticky rice cooked with coconut milk and palm sugar.
+A plain, traditional sweet.

 vegetarianveganContains: Coconut